Wael Sawan: Career

 Sawan joined Shell in 1997 as an engineer with Petroleum Development Oman.
-In the mid-2000s he was country chair in Qatar, overseeing the planning and early stages of the Pearl Gas-to-Liquids (GtL) project.
+He later served as Managing Director and Chairman of Qatar Shell, where he oversaw Shell's business in Qatar, including its liquefied natural gas (LNG) and Pearl Gas-to-Liquids (GTL) operations.
 He rose to become head of Shell's integrated gas and renewables division, and succeeded Ben van Beurden as CEO on 1 January 2023.
 In the summer of 2023 he announced that Shell will be dropping plans to cut oil production each year for the rest of the decade.

-Sawan received a pay packet of £7.9 million ($10 million) for 2023, having become chief executive at the start of last year on an annual salary of £1.4 million.
+Sawan received a pay packet of £7.9 million ($10.1 million) for 2023, having become chief executive at the start of 2023 on an annual salary of £1.4 million (not including other compensation).
+In 2025, Sawan's total compensation from Shell was £13.8 million, an increase of 60% from the £8.6 million he received in 2024.

-Under Sawan Shell has focused on share buybacks with a mission of narrowing the gap with US domiciled energy majors.
+Under Sawan, Shell has focused on share buybacks with a mission of narrowing the gap with US-domiciled energy majors.
 Shell is currently spending $3.5 billion a quarter on buybacks.
-Buybacks have ran at $3 billion or more for 14 quarters in a row.
+Buybacks have run at $3 billion or more for 14 quarters in a row.

+On 3 august 2026, Sawan announced a retreat from renewable energies for Shell and the sale of onshore renewable energy operations to TotalEnergies.